Cookie been trying to get me to eat something all day.

 Yeah.

-I mean, it's what we all do.
+I mean, that's what we all do.

 Whoa, that's very insensitive.

-What do you mean insensitive?
+What do you mean, insensitive?

-How can work is good.
+How can work is good?

-Work does all kinds of good things.
+Work all kinds of good things.

 Yeah, well, easy for you.